Yes, Folks, people really do this!!!

 This morning we sail through ice flows and watch as our captain expertly avoids danger.
 We can only imagine that some of these flows could cause massive and possible catastrophic damage to our ship, but the crew guides us through without so much as a hiccup.
 This is where we are impressed with the “Open Bridge” of the ship as all the passengers are invited to visit the bridge at our leisure to witness the navigation abilities of the crew.
 All that is asked of us is that we stay quiet and behind the crew as they do their work and perform their magic!

-Everywhere in front of us are ice flows and bergs of all different sizes and the crew makes it look like childs play as the navigate through them.
+Everywhere in front of us are ice flows and bergs of all different sizes and the crew makes it look like child’s play as they navigate through them.
 Our cameras snap happily away and we spot several seals and other wildlife among the flows and bergs.

 On a fun note, we find the only area on the ship where smoking is allowed!
 Please look close at the photos!